orsnaro/BMP-Manipulation-tool/README.md

-<sub>At full release this repo will be a mini-gui-application on (file streaming in cpp  + image manipulation)  , Note : I know it's much easier in e.g.(python). but I need it.   its  for mainly educational purposes . </sub>
+<sub>At full release this repo will be a mini-gui-application on (file streaming in cpp  + image manipulation)  , Note : I know it's much easier in e.g.(python). but I need it.   its  for mainly educational purposes .
+[Compiler used for __beta v1.5__ : gcc version 12.1.0 (MinGW-W64 x86_64-ucrt-posix-seh]</sub>